Tyler Hays made this Osage bow during one of our bow-making workshops and harvested a nice late season buck with it.

 and we can discuss options and pricing.

-Custom bows include a fast flight string, string wax, bow stringer, wool bow sock, owner's manual, and one-year warranty
+Custom bows include a fast flight string, string wax, bow stringer, wool bow sock, a PVC hardcase, owner's manual, and one-year warranty

 longbow, complete with Bear tooth nocks, and bear grease